JetBrains/Grammar-Kit/README.md

 ````

 ### Lexer and PSI:
-IElementType constants generated by parser generator have to be recognized and returned by the lexer.
+IElementType constants generated by the parser generator have to be recognized and returned by the lexer.
-JFlex-based lexer can be generated from grammar that defines all the required tokens ( *Generate JFlex Lexer* menu).
+The JFlex-based lexer can be generated from a grammar that defines all the required tokens ( *Generate JFlex Lexer* menu).

 *Run JFlex Generator* menu in a \*.flex file calls JFlex to generate lexer java code.
 Keywords are picked right from usages while tokens like *string*, *identifier* and *comment* can be defined like this (from [TUTORIAL](TUTORIAL.md)):